 Local test administrators may provide or allow some accommodations in test administration procedures or environment for documented disabilities without contacting CASAS.
 Test administrators often use these same strategies as test taking strategies for other learners who do not have documented disabilities.
 Students may request to take only one test per day or to test in an alternate quiet room.
-Learners may also use a variety of strategies when they take a test, such as a plain straight-edge ruler, magnifying strips or glass, colored overlays, ear plugs, and other devices as deemed appropriate (www.acenet.edu/calec/ged/).
+Learners may also use a variety of strategies when they take a test, such as a plain straight-edge ruler, magnifying strips or glass, colored overlays, ear plugs, and other devices as deemed appropriate1.

 Sample accommodations in test administration procedures or environment are shown in Table 1.
 Examples of these accommodations are extended time, supervised breaks, or sign language interpreter for test administration directions only.
 The accommodations listed are suggestions only.
 Accommodations are based on needs of individual learners and not on a disability category.
 Any testing accommodation must be consistent with documentation in the annual plan, such as an IEP.
 These strategies do not alter the validity of the test results.
 The local test administrator does not need to contact CASAS when providing these accommodations.

-It is not an appropriate accommodation in test administration procedures to read a CASAS reading test to a learner with low literacy skills or blindness.
-The purpose of a reading test is to assess reading skill levels and to determine the learner's appropriate instructional level, not to assess knowledge of a subject area.
-Agencies may call CASAS to provide information on these or other suggested accommodations.
+It is not an appropriate accommodation in test administration procedures to read a CASAS reading test to a learner simply because of low literacy skills.
+The purpose of a reading test is to assess reading skill level, to determine the learner's appropriate instructional level, and to document progress.
+Agencies may call CASAS to provide information on additional accommodations in test administration procedures and formats not listed in Table 1 or about documentation of accommodations on individual records.